 |*All calculations above were done using World Land Trust calculator: https://www.worldlandtrust.org/carbon-calculator/|

 In 2020, our calculations had us emitting a total of 6.34 tonnes of carbon dioxide between us.
-The global pandemic obviously hugely curtailed our travels meaning our home office work was the major contributor this year.
-The cost to offset was £95.09, which we rounded up to £100 and donated to the World Land Trust (Reference #W0502902).
+One positive aspect of the pandemic was that being at home almost every day and little travel (by any means) meant our carbon footprint was much lower than usual.
+So this year our home office work was the major contributor this year rather than travel or transport.
+The cost to offset was £95.09, which we rounded up to £100 and donated to the World Land Trust’s Carbon Balanced Programme (Reference #W0502902).

 In 2019, our calculations had us emitting a total of 24.14 tonnes of carbon dioxide between us.
 The main contributor was flights.
 We were doing very well throughout the year, but a last minute trip at the end of the year to Mauritius brought the totals up.
 The cost to offset this was £362.77, which we rounded up to £400 and donated to the World Land Trust (Reference #W0349223).